cksystemsteaching/selfie/grader/introductory-assignments.md

 We have seen above how to convert binary to decimal numbers, but how do we convert a decimal number into a binary number.

 An easy method of converting decimal to binary number equivalents is to write down the decimal number and to continually divide-by-2 ([modulo](https://en.wikipedia.org/wiki/Modulo_operation)) to give a result and a remainder of either a "1" or a "0" until the final result equals zero.
+If the result is not a whole number, it is rounded down before it is used in the next division.

 Converting the decimal number 42 (base 10) into its binary equivalent.